Dcorkran/Off-week/README.md

 # Off-week

+# Update 04/13/2017
+I moved all of the exercises into different directories.
+Each is about a month and a half of time. part1 exercises were completed the longest ago.

+## Old Info

 Thanksgiving break code wars assessments.
 ...
 This has branched out to more than just Thanksgiving.
 I will try to keep as updated as possible.
 ...
 Merry Christmas!
 Happy Holidays!
-Will move different solutions to differnet files asap hellossss
+Will move different solutions to different files asap

 ## songDecoder